oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 You can find the benchmark [source code on GitHub](https://github.com/deepu105/java-loom-benchmarks).
 Here are some other meaningful benchmarks for virtual threads:

-- An interesting benchmark using ApacheBench [on GitHub](https://github.com/ebarlas/project-loom-comparison)
+- An interesting benchmark using ApacheBench [on GitHub](https://github.com/ebarlas/project-loom-comparison) by [Elliot Barlas](https://twitter.com/ElliotBarlas)
-- A benchmark using Akka actors [on Medium](https://medium.com/@zakgof/a-simple-benchmark-for-jdk-project-looms-virtual-threads-4f43ef8aeb1)
+- A benchmark using Akka actors [on Medium](https://medium.com/@zakgof/a-simple-benchmark-for-jdk-project-looms-virtual-threads-4f43ef8aeb1) by [Alexander Zakusylo](https://medium.com/@zakgof)
-- JMH benchmarks for I/O and non-I/O tasks [on GitHub](https://github.com/colincachia/loom-benchmark)
+- JMH benchmarks for I/O and non-I/O tasks [on GitHub](https://github.com/colincachia/loom-benchmark) by [Colin Cachia](https://twitter.com/colincachia)

 ### Structured Concurrency